 - dependence upon the aid of sources beyond those authorized by the faculty member in writing papers, preparing reports, solving problems, or carrying out other assignments; or

 - the acquisition, without permission, of tests or other academic materials belonging to a member of the University faculty, staff, or other students.

-- The term “plagiarism” includes, but is not limited to, the use by paraphrase or direct quotations of the published or unpublished work of another person without full and clear acknowledgement.
+- The term "plagiarism" includes, but is not limited to, the use by paraphrase or direct quotations of the published or unpublished work of another person without full and clear acknowledgement, according to the standards of the discipline, department, and/or faculty member.
 It also includes the unacknowledged use of materials prepared by another person or agency that may or may not be engaged in the selling of term papers or other academic materials.

 - The phrase "submitting the same work for different classes" means submitting substantive portions of the same work in more than one class without disclosure to and approval from faculty members involved.

 - The term "hazing" is defined as an act that endangers the mental or physical health or safety of a student, or that destroys or removes public or private property for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 Hazing can be defined further as any action that produces physical discomfort, embarrassment, harassment, or ridicule.